shreshthajit/Data-Science/README.md

 # Data-Science
-**Our favorite programming language is Python nowadays for DataScience.
+**Data science is the process of extracting knowledge and insigts from data by using scientific methods.Our favorite programming language is Python nowadays for DataScience.
 Python's - Pandas library has full functionalities for collecting and analyzing data.
 We use Anaconda to play with data and to create applications**

 Alghorithm
 ----------------------------------------------------------------------------------------------------------------------------------------------------------